-The market value of our vessels has declined and may further decline, which could limit the amount of funds that we can borrow and has triggered breaches of the security coverage ratio in one loan facility and could in the future trigger breaches of certain financial covenants and the security cover ratio contained in our current and future loan facilities and we may incur a loss if we sell vessels following a decline in their market values.
+The market values of our vessels have declined in recent years and may further decline, which could limit the amount of funds that we can borrow and could trigger breaches of certain financial covenants contained in our loan facilities, which could adversely affect our operating results, and we may incur a loss if we sell vessels following a decline in their market values.

-The market value of our vessels, which is related to prevailing freight charter rates, has declined significantly.
-While the market value of vessels and the freight charter market have a very close relationship as the charter market moves from trough to peak, the time lag between the effect of charter rates on market values of ships can vary.
+The market values of our vessels, which are related to prevailing freight charter rates, have declined significantly in recent years.
+While the market values of vessels and the freight charter market have a very close relationship as the charter market moves from trough to peak, the time lag between the effect of charter rates on market values of ships can vary.

-The market value of our vessels has generally experienced high volatility, and you should expect the market value of our vessels to fluctuate depending on a number of factors including:
+The market values of our vessels have generally experienced high volatility, and you should expect the market values of our vessels to fluctuate depending on a number of factors including:

-- > the prevailing level of charter hire rates;

-- > general economic and market conditions affecting the shipping industry;

-- > competition from other shipping companies and other modes of transportation;
+- > the prevailing level of charter hire rates; - > general economic and market conditions affecting the shipping industry; - > competition from other shipping companies and other modes of transportation;

 - > the types, sizes and ages of vessels;

-- > the supply and demand for vessels;
+- > the supply of and demand for vessels;

-- > applicable governmental regulations;
+- > applicable governmental or other regulations;

 - > technological advances; and

 - > the cost of newbuildings.

-If the market value of our vessels declines further, we may not be in compliance with certain covenants contained in our current and future loan facilities and we may not be able to refinance our debt or obtain additional financing or incur debt on terms that are acceptable to us or at all.
-If we are not able to comply with the covenants in our loan facilities, and are unable to remedy the relevant breach, our lenders could accelerate our debt and foreclose on our vessels.
+The market values of our vessels are at low levels compared to historical averages and if the market values of our vessels decline further, we may not be in compliance with certain covenants contained in our current and future loan facilities and we may not be able to refinance our debt or obtain additional financing or incur debt on terms that are acceptable to us or at all.
+On November 30, 2016, we received a letter from the agent under one of our loan facilities, advising us that we were not in compliance with the loan to value covenant contained in the facility.
+Additionally, in January 2017, we received a letter from another bank, which offered us a lower loan to value rate until June 30, 2017.
+As at December 31, 2017, we were in compliance with all of the covenants in our loan facilities.
+If we are not able to comply with the covenants in our loan facilities or are unable to obtain waivers or amendments or otherwise remedy the relevant breach, our lenders could accelerate our debt and foreclose on our vessels.

 Furthermore, if we sell any of our owned vessels at a time when prices are depressed, our business, results of operations, cash flow and financial condition could be adversely affected.
-Moreover, if we sell vessels at a time when vessel prices have fallen and before we have recorded an impairment adjustment to our financial statements, the sale may be at less than the vessel's carrying amount in our financial statements, resulting in a loss and a reduction in earnings.
+Moreover, if we sell a vessel at a time when vessel prices have fallen and before we have recorded an impairment adjustment to our financial statements, the sale may be at less than the vessel's carrying amount in our financial statements, resulting in a loss and a reduction in earnings.
 In addition, if vessel values persist or decline further, we may have to record an impairment adjustment in our financial statements which could adversely affect our financial results.
+For example, in 2017, we recorded \$422.5 million of impairment charges for 20 vessels in our fleet, as our impairment test exercise indicated that their carrying values were not recoverable.